The sky-high net worth of 'Vanderpump Rules' cast members

 Prior to joining the cast of Vanderpump Rules in season 1, Sandoval worked as a bartender at SUR.
 He then went on to co-found Tom Tom Restaurant and Bar with Todd, Vanderpump and Tom Schwartz.
 Additionally, he also co-launched a whiskey brand, Toms’ Good Lovin’ with long-time business partner, Schwartz.

 The entrepreneur is also a passionate musician and has his own band, Tom Sandoval and The MOST Extras.
-Besides his business ventures, his impressive band merch and sold-out music shows contribute to his USD 4 million (INR 32 crore) net worth.
+Besides his business ventures, his impressive band merch and sold-out music shows contribute to his USD 4 million net worth.

 Sandoval has a number of acting credits to his name, too.
 Some of his noteworthy movies include Scare Us (2021), Dying for a Baby (2019), Behind Your Eyes (2011), Alien Presence (2009), The Pit and the Pendulum (2009), and Playing with Fire (2008).